ceylon/ceylon-examples-javafx/README.md

 ## Requirements

 This project requires Ceylon 1.3.2 and Java 8.
+You do not need to install Ceylon if you don't already have it installed.
+The `ceylonb` command is self-installing.

+To play with the samples in IntelliJ, you'll need to install [Ceylon IDE for IntelliJ][].

+[Ceylon IDE for IntelliJ]: https://ceylon-lang.org/documentation/1.3/ide/intellij/

 ## Compiling

 To compile the examples, type:

-    ceylon compile
+    ./ceylonb compile

 Or, simply open the project in IntelliJ.